 How to Remove Late Payments From Your Credit Report

 How do late payments affect your credit score?

-Creditors may report a late payment to the credit bureaus once it hits 30 days past the due date.
-However, some creditors may not report it at all, especially if you’ve generally been a good client.
+Creditors typically report a late payment to credit bureaus once they reach 30 days past due.
+However, some may not report at all, particularly for good clients, while others may wait until the account is closed.

 How long do late payments stay on your credit report?

-Late payments remain on your credit report for up to seven years.
-However, contrary to popular belief, you do NOT have to wait up to seven years before being able to get a mortgage, car loan, or any other type of credit again.
+Late payments remain on your credit report for up to seven years regardless of whether they are 30 or 60 days late.
+However, contrary to popular belief, you don’t have to wait up to seven years before being able to get a mortgage, car loan, or any other type of credit again.

-Your credit score will steadily rise as time goes on.
+Your credit scores will steadily rise as time goes on.
 Even better is that there are several ways to get late payments permanently deleted or updated.

+How to Remove Late Payments From Your Credit Report